veidzj/auth-ts/README.md

 - Swagger for API documentation

-## Requirements for Running Locally
+## How to Run Locally

-To run the project locally, you must have the following tools installed:
+To run the project locally, ensure you have the following tools installed:

 - Node.js (v20 or later)
 - MongoDB (v7 or later)

-## How to Run Locally

-Follow these commands to set up and run the application locally:
+Then follow these commands to set up and run the application locally:

 ```bash
 npm install # To install dependencies